 5. Insufficient Budget for the Event

 Depending on your business’s size, you could have trouble securing a budget to host an event.
 You may find that going with a live stream conference vs. a local event is more cost-effective.

 One way around building your event budget is to get sponsors for your event.
 But you’ll need to convince companies your event is worthy.
-This may be difficult if you’re new, a smaller business, and lack the proof your event will be high-profile or high-attendance.
+This may be difficult if you’re new, a smaller business, or lack the proof that your event will be high-profile or high-attendance.

 Events are planned well in advance, which can make it difficult to determine future weather.
 If you’re hosting an in-person event, you’ll need a backup plan just in case.
 Maybe consider hosting outside of a building you can move into if it begins to rain.
 Or you can have a second venue on speed dial you can boost last-minute with (and that isn’t too far from the first location).

 Maybe your event was canceled due to a halt on all in-person meetings like what happened to many in 2020.
 Your backup plan could include hosting your event virtually, which is something we helped many of our clients pivot toward during and post-pandemic.

 9. Not Factoring Overtime in the Event Timeline